 - Dissolve the arrowroot/corn starch in the broth; add this slurry and the soy milk to the pan.
 Bring to a simmer.
 Stirring, cook for 1 to 2 minutes or until the sauce begins to thicken.
 Taste and adjust seasonings as desired.

-- Spoon filling into the pie plate.
+- Spoon filling into pie plate.
 Roll out the pie crust on a piece of parchment paper (refer to pie crust recipe as needed).
 Flip pie crust onto pie plate.
 Trim and pinch/seal the edges as well as possible.
-Use a knife to cut several slits in the top of the crust.
+Cut several slits in the top of the crust for ventilation.

 - Let stand 10 minutes before serving.